aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 A developer installs an MCP server from a community registry.
 It handles calendar integrations — nothing sensitive-looking.
 They run a malware scan.
 Clean.
 They install it.

+(In practice, most MCP servers are self-hosted or deployed internally, which limits the "community registry" attack surface.
+However, as MCP adoption grows and registries mature, this vector is becoming increasingly realistic.
+The attack pattern described here applies equally to a malicious internal server deployed by a compromised contractor.)

 What they didn't check was the tool description.

 ---